Guinea (coin): Queen Anne

 With the Acts of Union 1707 creating a unified Kingdom of Great Britain through the union of the Parliament of Scotland with the Parliament of England, the design of the reverse of the first truly British guinea was changed.
 Until the Union, the cruciform shields on the reverse showed the arms of England, Scotland, France, and Ireland in order, separated by sceptres and with a central rose, and the legend mag br fra et hib reg ("Of Great Britain, France, and Ireland Queen") and the year.
 With the Act of Union, the English and Scottish arms appear conjoined on one shield, with the left half being the English arms and the right half being the Scottish arms, and the order of arms appearing on the shields becomes England and Scotland, France, England and Scotland, Ireland.
 The elephant and castle can appear on the coins of 1708 and 1709.
 The centre of the reverse design shows the Star of the Order of the Garter.

 The coins weighed 8.3 g, were 25 mm in diameter, and had a gold purity of 0.9134.
 The edge of the coin is milled diagonally.

 The dies for all guineas of Queen Anne and King George I were engraved by John Croker, an immigrant originally from Dresden in the Duchy of Saxony.

 George I

-King George I's guinea coins were struck in all years between 1714 and 1727, with the elephant and castle sometimes appearing in 1721, 1722, and 1726.
+King George I's guinea coins were struck in all years between 1714 and 1727, with the elephant and castle sometimes appearing in 1721, 1722 and 1726.
 His guineas are notable for using five different portraits of the king, and the 1714 coin is notable for declaring him to be Prince Elector of the Holy Roman Empire.
-The coins weighed 8.3–8.4 grams, were 25–26 millimetres in diameter, and the average gold purity was 0.9135.
+The coins weighed 8.3–8.4 grams and were 25–26 millimetres in diameter, and the average gold purity was 0.9135.